INTI-CMNB-FPGA/fpga_examples/examples/terasic_de0nano/clock/README.md

 # Description

-There are one clock source on DE0-Nano board:
+There is one clock source on DE0-Nano board:
 * On-board 50 MHz oscillator.
 This example is about on-board clock source.
 It is used to blink the 8 leds.
 Push Button KEY1 is used as Reset to stop and restart blink cycle.